“Kids today need more structure!”

 - Baby, would you like to eat crackers or an apple with your peanut butter?

 - It’s almost time to start getting ready for bed, Baby, would you like to help mommy set up your bath or would you like mommy to come get you in 5 minutes when the bath is ready?

 - Baby, watching a movie isn’t a choice right now.
 You can play with your dollhouse or daddy can help you set up some things for drawing.
 Which one of these do you want to do?

-Presenting Baby with clear, desirable options will empower him in a number of ways, many of which will continue to help him out all the way into adulthood.
-Baby will thrive when given options to make his own choices about some of what happens over the course of his day!
+Presenting Baby with clear, desirable options will empower her in a number of ways, many of which will continue to help her out all the way into adulthood.
+Baby will thrive when given options to make her own choices about some of what happens over the course of her day!

 - Sue Grossman.
 “Offering Children Choices: Encouraging Autonomy and Choices While Minimizing Conflicts.”
 Early Childhood News.
 Excelligence Learning Corporation, 2008.
 Web.